CodeIntelligenceTesting/libpng/contrib/examples/README.txt

-This directory (contrib/examples) contains examples of libpng usage.
+This directory (contrib/examples) contains examples of libci usage.

 NO COPYRIGHT RIGHTS ARE CLAIMED TO ANY OF THE FILES IN THIS DIRECTORY.